 Frequently Asked Questions (FAQs)

-1. Is selling a house as is a good idea?
+1. Is it better to sell a house as is?

-We do not recommend selling your house as is, unless very necessary.
-Because you will have to let go of a big chunk of money.
+We do not recommend selling your house as-is unless you have no other option.
+Because you will mostly receive lowball offers.
+You might have to let go of 50% to the 70% of the property's fair market value.
 Also, buyers usually make negative assumptions about as-is properties.

-You can sell your house as is by either opting for companies that buy houses for cash or iBuyers.
-Cash home buying companies purchase distressed houses and offer 30%-50% of the home value.
+You can sell your house as is either to companies that buy houses for cash or iBuyers.
+Cash home-buying companies purchase distressed houses and offer 30%-50% of the home value.
 Whereas, iBuyers purchase homes in a good condition and make cash offers up to 100% instantly.